phanipatsa/Nomis-Test/README.md

 Scope:

-Step 1: Navigate to the URL: https://www.nomissolutions.com/
+Navigate to the URL: https://www.nomissolutions.com/
-Criteria: The webpage must be loaded sucessfully.

-Step 2: Validate Navigation for Home Page -> Solutions & Products -> Mortgages
+Step 1: Validate Navigation for Home Page -> Solutions & Products -> Mortgages
 Criteria: Navigate to "Home Page -> Solutions & Products -> Mortgages" and click on Solution Brief, page must load and header must match with this text 'Solution Brief'

-Step 3: Use the Search feature on the Home page using key words like (eg. 'NOMI') and view the search result.
+Step 2: Use the Search feature on the Home page using key words like (eg. 'NOMI') and view the search result.
 Criteria: The search must be sucessful and return valid links with key word match.

-Step 4: Click on "Get Started" Button on Home Page and pass test data to Complimentary Assessment form.
+Step 3: Click on "Get Started" Button on Home Page and pass test data to Complimentary Assessment form.
 Criteria: pass the test sample data to the assessment form and submit the form.

-Output:
-Batch file for Execution
-Selenium Jar file
-Source code